315+ Telescopes Ranked

 • Neptune and its moon Triton

-Outside the solar system, you can complete the entire Messier catalog, given half-decent skies, and even the Herschel 400 catalog with effort.
-Thousands of galaxies and star clusters, as well as hundreds of nebulae, are yours to explore – all readily accessible with the 8SE’s GoTo system.
+Outside the solar system, I can complete the entire Messier catalog, given half-decent skies, and even the Herschel 400 catalog with effort.
+Thousands of galaxies and star clusters, as well as hundreds of nebulae, are ours to explore, all readily accessible with the 8SE’s GoTo system.

 Aperture:203.2 mm